lturnerbio/TURNER_Scripting_Project/README.md

 # BUSCO

 BUSCO is used to asses both quality and annotation completeness of our newly assembled transcriptome.
+The supercomputing authority has a great reference explaining BUSCO here: https://hpcdocs.asc.edu/content/busco

+Before running BUSCO, you will need to set up an "Augustus" directory.
+This can be done with the following code:

+    $ cd
+    $ mkdir augustus
+    $ cd augustus
+    $ cp -r /opt/asn/apps/anaconda_3-4.2.0_cent/pkgs/augustus-3.2.3-boost1.60_0/config .

+You will also need to create a config.ini that will give the script its parameters.
+A raw file can be found at the bottom of the supercomputing authority's page on BUSCO.